Digital Literacy: The Essential Skill of Today's World

 Often, there's a misconception that digital literacy is synonymous with computer skills.
 While knowing how to use a computer is essential, digital literacy encompasses far more:

-• Critical Thinking: Just as traditional literacy teaches students to analyze texts, digital literacy equips them to critically evaluate online information, distinguishing between credible sources and misleading content.
+• Critical Thinking: Just as traditional literacy teaches students to analyze texts, digital literacy equips them to evaluate online information critically, distinguishing between credible sources and misleading content.

-• Digital Ethics: Students need to understand the consequences of their digital actions, from respecting copyright to avoiding cyberbullying.
+• Digital Ethics: Students must understand the consequences of their digital actions, from respecting copyright to avoiding cyberbullying.

 2. Preparing for a Digital Future: